mehulagg/gitlab/doc/user/project/clusters/protect/container_network_security/quick_start_guide.md

 info: To determine the technical writer assigned to the Stage/Group associated with this page, see https://about.gitlab.com/handbook/engineering/ux/technical-writing/#designated-technical-writers
 ---

-# Getting started with GitLab's Container Network Security
+# Getting started with Container Network Security

-The following installation steps are the recommended way of installing GitLab's Protect capabilities.
-Although some capabilities can be installed through GMAv1, it is [recommended and preferred](#using-gmav1-with-gmav2) to install applications through GMAv2 exclusively when using Container Network Security.
+The following steps are recommended for installing Container Network Security.
+Although you can install some capabilities through GMAv1, we [recommend](#using-gmav1-with-gmav2) that you install applications through GMAv2 exclusively when using Container Network Security.

 ## Installation steps